 cents with a revenue appropriation no less than $483 million annually.

 - The annual bonding cap was increased from $650 million to $1.6 billion.
-The cap is to be reduced by any
+The cap was to be reduced by any

 revenue appropriations in excess of $895 million.